 Against this background the ENERI network and platform will strengthen activities of education and training in this field, promote a culture of integrity, and foster the development of and compliance with joint rules and norms.
 This is to improve the awareness of ethical standards in the research community taking into account the diversity of stakeholders, and it brings Research Ethics Committees and Research Integrity Offices closer together.
 The networking process will also be an important step to enhance the effectiveness of research itself, since ignoring ethical considerations leads to ineffective research and science.

-For more information, please refer to the ENERI manual.
+For more information, please click here to download the ENERI e-Manual.